Utility Companies offer Assistance

 Budget Billing - You can avoid seasonal peaks in your electric bills by dividing your payments evenly over the course of the entire year.
 Atlantic City Electric’s Budget Billing program has 11 “budget” months and one “settlement” month each year.
 During each budget month, your bill will include the “budget installment” (This is established based on your past energy usage patterns at your service location.)
 The amount you owe in the settlement month will include your actual energy costs for that month, as well as the difference (plus or minus) between the amount you paid during the previous 11 budget months and the amount of energy used during those months.
 To sign-up, contact Atlantic City Electric by phone 1-800-642-3780.

 Payment Arrangements - Atlantic City Electric offers a variety of individually tailored payment arrangements to help bring your account up-to-date over a mutually agreeable period of time.
 Many of these arrangements can be made directly over the phone through a voice response telephone unit.
 Start by calling the company's regular customer service number, 1-800-642-3780, and then follow the automated instructions.
 If your telephone equipment or the nature of your account prevents you from submitting an automated payment arrangement, you will be connected to a customer service representative.
+A payment arrangement request can also be completed online.

 Third Party Notifications - If you are ill, unable to manage your own business affairs or plan to be away from home for an extended period of time, you may designate a relative, friend, member of the clergy or another third party to receive a copy of your disconnection notice for non-payment.
 The third party has no legal responsibility or obligation to pay the bill.
 However, that person can arrange payment of your bill or talk with an Atlantic City Electric customer service representative on your behalf.
 If you would like to participate in this program, simply call 1-800-642-3780.